georgiee/angular-workshop-skipbo/docs/theory/06-animation.md

 # Excluded Content

 ## Animation 6: Keyframes
-Instead of defining start and end values we can also describe an animation more granulary with keyframes just like in CSS.
+Instead of defining start and end values we can also describe an animation more granularly with keyframes just like in CSS.

 ```typescript
 trigger('keyframeTest', [